charlottegiseleweil/viewerTemplate/README.md

 You will also see any lint errors in the console.

 ## Adding your own data
 All external data such as *shapefiles*, *images*, and *legends* should be placed in their corresponding folders.

+#### index.js
+Here you can edit the title of your dashboard

 #### App.js
 In this file, you can edit the menu links and the name of the viewer.
 You could also add more tabs by editing the `menuLinks`property.